Drug & Medical Device Attorneys in St. Louis

 When the Risks Outweigh the Benefit

 Before a drug or device is released to the market, it must be cleared by the U.S. Food and Drug Administration (FDA).
-However, in some cases, devices can be released without testing as long as it is “sufficiently similar” to another product.
+However, in some cases, devices can be released without testing if they are “sufficiently similar” to another product.
 The FDA must be satisfied that the benefit of the drug or device’s intended user outweighs its risk.

 Choose Seasoned Litigators with a History of Results

-When it comes to measuring risk vs. benefit in court, your attorney will need to be experienced in handling complex, multi-layered litigation.
-At The Simon Law Firm, P.C. we use a vast network of medical experts in order to build the strongest case possible.
+When measuring risk vs. benefit in court, your attorney must be experienced in handling complex, multi-layered litigation.
+The Simon Law Firm, P.C. uses a vast network of medical experts to build the most robust case possible.

 Why choose Simon Law?